burcukilic/burcukilic.github.io/_pages/cv.md

   * Supervisor: Prof. Emre Uğur
     * Had research experience in robotics, neuro-symbolic AI, and deep learning.
     * Authored two papers on the discovery of robotic symbolic skills.
-    * Attended weekly seminars on neuro-symbolic AI.
+    * Worked with PyBullet and Mujoco, also in real world robotic arms such as xArm.

+* Computer Vision Intern, Aug 2025 - Sep 2025
+  * Myth AI (Istanbul, Turkey)
+    * Used depth (MiDaS) and segmentation (SAM) models to build garment compositing pipelines
+    * Generated shading and normal maps to improve 3D realism and garment fit
+    * Used OpenCV for image warping, alignment, and multi-layer compositing

-* Visiting Research Assistant, June 2025 - August 2025
+* Visiting Researcher, June 2025 - August 2025
   * University Innsbruck (Innsbruck, Austria)
   * Supervisor: Prof. Justus Piater
     * Gained experience in AI research and neuro-symbolic robotics.
-    * Learned deeply about transformer architectures and implemented it.
+    * Implemented the decision transformer architecture from scratch with PyTorch
+    * Explored transformer-based policy learning methods for robotic control

 * AI Intern, Jun 2024 – Sep 2024
   * MTU Aero Engines (Munich, Germany)